maxschommer/ExercisesInC/reading_questions/thinkos.md

 1) The Georgian alphabet has 33 letters.
 How many bit are needed to specify a letter?

+The nearest power of two that contains 33 unique values is 64.
+Log base 2 of 64 is 6, so that means that 6 bits of information are needed in order to specify a letter.

 2) In the UTF-16 character encoding, the binary representation of a character can take up to 32 bits.
 Ignoring the details of the encoding scheme, how many different characters can be represented?

+2^32 = 4294967296.
+That is how many unique characters a 32 bit number can represent.

 3) What is the difference between "memory" and "storage" as defined in Think OS?

+Memory is Random Access Memory, and storage is hard drive memory which means it's persistant.
+Persistant data will remain on the computer after it is shut down, and is much more permanant than RAM.

 4) What is the difference between a GiB and a GB?
 What is the percentage difference in their sizes?

+One GiB is 2^30 bits.
+One GB is 10^9 bits.
+The difference is that 1 GiB = 1.074 GB.
+The difference is 7.4% in their size.

 5) How does the virtual memory system help isolate processes from each other?

+Each process is only capable of writing to addresses in their virtual address space.
+Since each process has its own address space, then that means that it is not physically possible for one process to write in another processes memory, even if it called the same memory address.
+This is because the MMU translates each processes virtual space to a physical space.

 6) Why do you think the stack and the heap are usually located at opposite ends of the address space?

+You want to be albe to grow both the stack and the heap during the program execution.
+One way to do this is to put them on opposite ends of the address space and have them grow towards the center.
+This leaves plenty of room for each to grow, since the virtual address space is large.

 7) What Python data structure would you use to represent a sparse array?

+A dictionary, because it hashes a key and associates it with a value.
+You can put anything in the key location, so if you have a sparse array with large distances between keys, a dictionary doesn't care in terms of look up time and memory allocation.

 8) What is a context switch?